University of Limerick Vs Maynooth University: Compare Fees, Placement, Reviews

 The university doesn't offer many good internships.

 Tips: Nothing much, but they should know about their course structure and their future career path.
-If fresher, according to that, or experienced, then according, they can search.
+If fresher, according to that, or experienced then according they can search.
 So, scholarships are based on luck but not on any merit.
 They may not expect any scholarship.

-Likes (Permanent Immigration): After finishing their studies, students have multiple options for settling down.
-In addition to finding a job in the IT field, students may also find employment in a variety of industries and try to secure a post-study visa.
-Even though getting a visa can be a little difficult, the rewards are well worth it for the students.
+Likes (Permanent Immigration): After finishing their studies students have multiple options for settling down.
+In addition to finding a job in the IT field students may also find employment in a variety of industries and try to secure a post-study visa.
+Even though getting a visa can be a little difficult the rewards are well worth it for the students.

-Dislikes (Internships): Unfortunately, the university doesn't offer many good internships, and it's hard to find any on your own.
+Dislikes (Internships): Unfortunately, the university doesn’t offer many good internships and it’s hard to find any on your own.
 Even though the school has a website with internship postings, getting hired is still difficult.
-The college does have the BCP Project that functions as an internship, but it's unclear whether or not this experience will help you in the future.
-So after graduation, finding an internship will be pretty much impossible.
+The college does have the BCP Project that functions as an internship but it’s unclear whether or not this experience will help you in the future.
+So after graduation finding an internship will be pretty much impossible.

 A

-MSc Business Management - Batch of 2025
+MSc in Business Management - Batch of 2025

 Offered by Maynooth University